- 1 Description

 - 4) Channel negative energy to heal the undead.
 (No effect on the living.)

-This ability cannot distinguish between ally and enemy without the addition of certain feats (e.g. Selective Channel).
+This ability cannot distinguish between ally and enemy without the addition of certain feats (e.g. Selective Channeling).

 Channeling divinity causes a burst effect in a 30-foot radius centered on the cleric.
-The amount of damage dealt or healed is equal to the Cleric's Wisdom modifier plus 1d6 points of effect at first level plus 1d6 points of effect for every two cleric levels beyond 1st (2d6 at 3rd, 3d6 at 5th, and so on).
+The amount of positive or negative energy produced is equal to the cleric's Wisdom modifier plus 2d6 points of effect at first level, and increases as indicated on the Cleric table and Epic Cleric table.
 Creatures that take damage from channeled energy receive a Will save for half damage.
-The DC of this save is equal to 10 + 1/2 the cleric's level + the cleric's Charisma modifier.
+The DC of this save is equal to 10 + ½ the cleric's level + the cleric's Charisma modifier.
 Creatures healed by channel divinity cannot exceed their maximum hit point total -- all excess healing is lost.